kane7890/kane7890.github.io/_posts/2019-08-23-rails_restful_routing_and_keeping_stuff_straight.markdown

 *Edit Action (controller logic in Ruby) --> Edit view (edit.html.erb) --> Update Action (controller logic in Ruby)*

 The user is also often redirected or routed to a Show view page (see below) after Update Action code has been run.
+(I originally used Update Action to for the portion of my project that involved making a purchase, but this was later refactored to use a different route).

 Two other routes (and their correspomnding controller actions) are more for displaying data to the user.
 The Show action routes to a Show view (show.html.erb) for displaying the data for a single row in the database (again through the use of ActiveRecord to create an instance).
 The Index action routes to a Index view (index.view.erb) for displaying a set of records -- and often, all of the records -- in a given database.